-The action plan serves as a guide in planning specific communications outputs and activities in accordance with relevant events and observances.
+The action plan serves as a guide in planning specific communications and knowledge management outputs and activities in accordance with relevant events and observances.
 Sample plans are provided in Table 5.

 Table 5 Sample Plans- Types A & B

 Type A